lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

    firefox https://manual.lubuntu.me

 You can also launch Firefox from the quick launch by default by left clicking on it.
+The icon for firefox looks like a globe with a red fox circling around it.